julianshapiro/velocity/amd-tests/README.md

 Both velocity builds can be used with requirejs and r.js simply by including it in your project and requiring it.

-If you're using `jquery.velocity.js`, ensure that jQuery is also in your project (and that it is required before Velocity).
+If you're using `jquery.velocity.js`, make sure jQuery is shimmed as a dependency in your requirejs configuration.

 As is usual for jQuery plugins, `jquery.velocity.js` extends jQuery.fn, which means that you only have to require it once if you choose to use it like `$(<<selector>>).velocity(<<velocity-options>>)`.